DrMikeG/H2Remote/README.md

 ![Alt text](./readme_img/tiny2040_pins.png)

 The remaining pins are 2X Ground, 1X 5V, and 1X 3.3V.
-Bord supports 2X UART(UART0 and UART1), 1X SPI, and 2X I2C(I2C0 and I2C1) interfaces.
+Board supports 2X UART(UART0 and UART1), 1X SPI, and 2X I2C(I2C0 and I2C1) interfaces.

 I have been using GP22 (pin 12) on the pico.